FullBowody/Application/README.md

 ```bash
 npm run build
 ```
+Be sure to have built the wrapper before building the application.
+Overwise, the application will not be able to communicate with the engine.

 ## License
 This project is licensed under the GNU GPL-3.0 License - see the [LICENSE](LICENSE) file for details